schnaader/precomp-cpp/contrib/preflate/README.md

 Since 0.3.3, preflate utilizes a task pool which gives a nice speedup when handling large deflate streams on multi-core machines.
 Single thread performance is still poor though.
-Both "precomp" and "reflate" BEAT "preflate" in SPEED for small deflate streams or when restricted to a single core.
+Both previous "precomp" versions and "reflate" BEAT "preflate" in SPEED for small deflate streams or when restricted to a single core.
 (Expected to be around 50-500%).

-However, "preflate" eats anything and can be successfully applied to files in which "precomp" will fail completely.
+However, "preflate" eats anything and can be successfully applied to files in which previous versions of "precomp" will fail completely.
 It generates smaller reconstruction data than "reflate" (in my tests).
 And it is open source.

 How do I build it?
 ------------------
-There is a make file, but it has only been tested so far with MinGW gmake.
-The produced executable is larger than 1MiB, while the MSVC compiler generated executables were around 100KiB.
-The reason for that is unclear at the moment.
-There is also a CMake script which hopefully works for non Windows platforms.
+There is a CMake script which was tested mostly on Windows with MSVC.

 Note: Support for std::thread (used in preflate since 0.3.3) is tricky in MinGW, and you might need particular MinGW builds for that to work.